Text4baby Research and Evaluation

 - Text4baby is reaching women in high-poverty areas: At enrollment, a higher percentage of Text4baby participants live in zip codes with the highest levels of poverty compared to the overall U.S. distribution.
 Click here to view a graph representing these findings.

-- CSUSM/UCSD Text4baby survey respondents from low income households: Nearly half of the participants who participated in the California State University San Marcos National Latino Research Center and University of California, San Diego (CSUSM/UCSD) evaluation of Text4baby reported their household income was $20,000 or less.
-2
+- Text4baby survey respondents from low income households: Nearly half of respondents to a national survey of Text4baby participants implemented by the California State University San Marcos National Latino Research Center (CSUSM) reported their household income was $16,000 or less.1

 Text4baby is Well Received by Participants